Skip to main content

 credit_ledger_entryFilter to relevant ledger entriesFilter out reverted entries with reverted_at

-credit_ledger_entryConvert entries to revenue amountsUse the entry_type to determine the revenue amount
+credit_ledger_entryConvert entries to revenue amountsUse the entry_type to determine the revenue amount and multiply by the cost_basis from the credit block

-credit_ledger_entrySum the revenue amounts based on their cost basisUse the value calculated above and multiple by the cost_basis
+credit_ledger_entrySum the revenue amounts based on their cost basisUse the value calculated above

 WITH revenue_amounts AS (